-There is a common misconception that when a person relapses (uses or drinks again after a period of abstinence), they aren’t trying hard enough or aren’t truly committed to recovery.
+When it comes to addiction recovery, there isn’t a straight and smoothly paved path that leads directly to full recovery.
+There will be twists and turns, as well as setbacks, but they are all part of the journey.There is a common misconception that when a person relapses (uses or drinks again after a period of abstinence), they aren’t trying hard enough or aren’t truly committed to recovery.
 While this is a possibility, it shouldn’t be considered the most likely scenario.
 When an individual who is seeking long-term recovery relapses, it is a sign that something in their recovery plan isn’t working quite right or might not be a good fit.
 This is a good time to evaluate treatment plans and consider what options are available to help you or your loved one get back on track.

 Many treatment centers, both inpatient and outpatient, have programs for chronic relapse prevention.
-These programs address the elements that create a person’s daily life and provide tools and knowledge that will help the recovering addict protect themselves and steer their lives in the right direction.
+These programs address the elements that create a person’s daily life and provide tools and knowledge that will help the person in recovery protect themselves and steer their lives in the right direction.
 Individual and group therapy, 12-Step meetings and active communication with sponsors, addressing and replacing negative and harmful behaviors, and considering current personal relationships are all part of chronic relapse prevention.
 Navigating life while battling addiction isn’t easy, but with the right guidance and determination, lifelong recovery is possible.

 For more information about Waypoint Recovery Center’s substance use disorder treatment services, please contact us anytime at (888) 978-5188.